dbgutalca/PathDB/README.md

 - Path #3: p1 E5(likes) m1 E9(hasCreator) p3 E6(likes) m2 E10(hasCreator) p4 E7(likes) m3 E11(hasCreator) p1

-##### DBLP CoAuthor

-This dataset, provided as files, represents a graph where:
-- Nodes are **authors**
-- Edges denote **co-authorship**
+## Demo 2: Co-author network (DBLP)

+The graph represents a co-authorship network obtained from DBLP.
+Specifically, the nodes are **authors** and the edges represent the **co-authorship** relation.
 Two authors are connected by an edge if they co-authored the same article.

 The data was extracted from the dataset **"DBLP-Citation-network V12"**, this set contains articles up to the year 2020, accessible through DBLP, and is available at  [AMiner](https://www.aminer.cn/citation).
 A **subgraph** was processed, containing only co-authorship relationships.
 You can download it clicking [here](https://drive.google.com/file/d/1e4vtARAzhwEuTehOSE3-YFmecyx65wwS/view?usp=sharing).

 ##### Nodes
 - Author(name).